 Loretta A. Sheehan

-Loretta Sheehan served as a Deputy Prosecuting Attorney from 1985-1995, focusing on crimes against women and children.
+Ms. Sheehan started her career as a Deputy Prosecuting Attorney for the City and County of Honolulu in 1985.
+She served as a DPA for 10 years, focusing on crimes against women and children.
 In 1990 she became the first prosecutor to expand legal boundaries in the field of child homicides by successfully introducing the concept of “murder by omission.”
 In 1995 she was appointed Assistant U.S. Attorney for the District of Hawaii, and spent the next 14 years focusing on complex drug prosecutions, violent crime, and crimes against women and children.

 In 2009 Loretta Sheehan joined the firm of Davis Levin Livingston, as a seasoned litigator with more than 45 jury trials under her belt.
 Since joining the firm, she has earned a reputation as a passionate yet methodical advocate for clients across Hawaii, focusing on personal injury and wrongful death matters with a special emphasis on medical malpractice, including birth injuries.
 In representing children and their families whose lives have been dramatically altered by preventable birth injuries, she fights tirelessly to hold at-fault parties accountable for the wrongs they have committed.